Harvest Safety: 8 Ways to Reduce Risks on the Farm

-Plan for a Safe Harvest
+Reducing Risk for a Safe Harvest

-1. Grain bins and silos
+1. Grain Bins and Silos

-Are confined spaces with hazards that can change in the blink of an eye.
-Don't work alone if you must enter them, use the buddy system.
-Recognize and discuss the hazards prior to performing the job.
-Plan for the hazards that you know are present such as:
+Grain bins and silos are confined spaces with hazards that can change in the blink of an eye.
+Don't work alone; use the buddy system to enter them.
+Recognize and discuss the dangers before performing the job.
+Plan for hazards that you know are present, such as:

 Suffocation from engulfment or entrapment